AlexMehls/SimpleGameEngine/README.md

 New behavior components should inherit from the "Behavior" class.
 For examples how to implement a new custom behavior, take a look at the example project scripts.
 Provided that the script files are in the correct folders, they will be found and compiled automatically when running the build system.

 There are 3 main methods that need to be implemented:
-- loadDefaultValues(): Initializes membervariables (with default values that can be specified in the level file).
+- loadDefaultValues: Initializes membervariables (with default values that can be specified in the level file).
-- update(double deltaTime): This method is executed once per frame.
+- update: This method is executed once per frame.
-- fixedUpdate(double deltaTime): This method is executed in small fixed time steps (usually multiple times per frame).
+- fixedUpdate: This method is executed in small fixed time steps (usually multiple times per frame).

+Usefull classes / methods for scripting:
+- Input::getInstance: Get a reference to the "UserInput" object.
+Can be used to access pressed buttons, mouse inputs or actions (as defined in the config file).
+- GameEngine::getInstance: Get a reference to the "GameEngine" object.
+Can be used to access most central functionalities (such as level loading, collision detection, object creation / destruction).
+- Transform: Part of every "GameObject" object and some components.
+Contains all coordinates (position, rotation, scaling).
+The methods in this class are well documented in the transform.hpp header file in the "physics" subdirectory of the game engine.
+- CoordinateTransform: This namespace contains functions for converting between the "normal" and OpenGL coordinate systems.
+Be careful with rotations: The quaternions of the glm library use the OpenGL coodinate system.

+Additional note for scripting:
+Quaternion rotations can be unintuitive.
+Converting a quaternion to a set of angles may not give expected results (There are several sets of angles for the same rotation).
+The "RotationHelpers" namespace contains a function to convert the euler angle representation of a quaternion to a more intuitive version.

 ## Levels
 Levels are stored as JSON files.
 They can be created manually or programmatically.
 For examples take a look at the level files of the example project or the level creation functions in "main.cpp".